Anagrammy Rules - Nominations

 3. Short anagrams which derive their humour from rude words, adult themes or crude language must be placed in the Rude Category and will not allowed in the other short categories.

 1. On the final ballot, there is a limit of one anagram per person per category.
-At the end of the month, authors will be reminded to select one anagram from categories in which they have more than one nomination.
+At the end of the month, an announcement will be made in the Forum asking authors to select one anagram from categories in which they have more than one nomination.

-2. If authors do not make a selection, the Anagrammy Awardsmaster will do this for them.
+2. If authors do not make a selection with 24 hours of the announcement, the Anagrammy Awardsmaster will do this for them.

 3. In the Special Category, up to three nominations are allowed per person.